mbrown101/GettingandCleaningData/CodeBook.md

 The data can be accessed from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### Description of run_analysis.R
-Initial condition: all files from the data source zip file (noted above) are in the R working directory
+Initial condition: all files from the data source zip file (noted above) are UNZIPPED in the R working directory

+Programatic Steps:

++ Merge each training and test data set into one data set
++ Extract  measurements on teh mean and standard deviation for each measurement
++ Add descriptive activities to data set
++ Label data descriptively
++ Create second, independent tidy data set weith the average of each variable for each activity and each subject